dasch-swiss/dsp-tools/docs/dsp-tools-information-for-developers.md

 strict = true
 ```

-You can use the configuration with `autopep8 --global-config pyproject.toml [file path]`
+You can use the configuration with `autopep8 --global-config pyproject.toml --in-place $FilePath$`
 and `mypy --config-file pyproject.toml
 [file path]`.